Adolf Rembte

 Adolf Rembte (21 July 1902 - 4 November 1937) was a German communist and resistance fighter against the Nazi régime.

-On June 14, 1937 he was found guilty of “preparing a treasonous enterprise”.
-Rembte was executed by beheading on November 4, 1937 in the courtyard of the Plötzensee prison.
+On 14 June 1937, he was found guilty of "preparing a treasonous enterprise" and was executed by beheading on 4 November 1937 in the courtyard of the Plötzensee prison.

 Life

 Adolf Rembte was born in Kirchsteinbek (Billstedt), a suburb at the eastern side of the Hamburg conurbation.
 He learned the bakers' trade as a young man, later undertaking casual labour.
-He was still only 16 at the start of 1919 when he joined the emerging "Young Socialist Workers" ("Sozialistische Arbeiter-Jugend") movement.
+He was still only 16 at the start of 1919 when he joined the emerging Sozialistische Arbeiter-Jugend ("Young Socialist Workers") movement.
 He joined the recently launched Communist Party in 1922.
-He was evidently still based in the Hamburg region in 1923 when he took part in the Hamburg Uprising, an intensely violent albeit brief insurrection by locally based communists in October of that year.
+He was evidently still based in the Hamburg region in 1923 when he took part in the Hamburg Uprising, an intensely violent albeit brief insurrection by locally based communists in October that year.
 He was taken into custody and held by the authorities for more than a year in "investigatory detention".
-On 23 March 1925 he was convicted of "Participating in high treason" ("Beihilfe zum Hochverrat") and sentenced to a thirty month jail term.
+On 23 March 1925, he was convicted of "participating in high treason" ("Beihilfe zum Hochverrat") and sentenced to a thirty month jail term.

 At or before the start of 1926, initially as an unpaid contributor and then as a contributing editor, he began writing for the Hamburger Volkszeitung, a newspaper founded in 1918 which since 1920, had operated as a Communist Party publication.
 Shortly afterwards, having evidently been identified by the party leadership as a potential party official nationally, he accepted an invitation to study in Moscow at the International Lenin School, operated at that time by the Comintern.
 He attended classes there between November 1927 and the first part of 1930.
 In Autumn/Fall of 1930 he enrolled at the Moscow Institute for History and Law where his period of study was relatively brief.
 By 1931 he was back in Germany.

 Over the next few years he worked for the party a succession of administrative positions.
-During the summer of 1931 he became a course leader and teacher at the "Rosa Luxemburg" state party academy which had recently relocated to Fichtenau (Schöneiche), just outside Berlin.
+During summer 1931, he became a course leader and teacher at the "Rosa Luxemburg" state party academy which had recently relocated to Fichtenau (Schöneiche), just outside Berlin.
 After a couple of months he was arrested in Stuttgart, however.
 Tried and convicted on 8 June 1932 under a charge of preparing to commit high treason ("Vorbereitung zum Hochverrat"), he was sentenced to a two year jail term.
 This time, however, he was released after just six months, benefitting from the general political amnesty declared by the government in December 1932, in a desperate attempt to reduce the intensifying political polarisation which was, by this time, spilling out onto the streets.